mahdiatubly/Full_DevOps_RoadMap/Networking.md

         - No reply (Request timed out.)-The host is unavailable or cannot route a reply to your computer.
 Requests time out when the TTL is reduced to 0 because the packet is looping (because of a corrupted routing table), when congestion causes delays, or when a host does not respond.

+- If Windows detects a duplicate IP address, it will display a warning and disable IP.
+Linux does not typically check for duplicate IP addresses.
+If there are two systems with duplicate IPs, a sort of race condition will determine which receives traffic.

+-  On Linux, you can use the arping tool `arping -D` to report duplicate replies.

+- To diagnose MAC address issues, use the arp utility to verify the MAC addresses recorded for each host and ipconfig or ip neigh to check the MAC address assigned to the interface.
+Also check the MAC address and ARP tables on any switches and routers involved in the communications path.
+You can use a protocol analyzer to examine ARP traffic and identify which IP hosts are attempting to claim the same MAC address.